paultopia/gobbledygook/content/pages/syllabus.md

 ## How Class Will Go

 This course is structured as a "flipped class": there won't be many (or possibly any) lectures (or Socratic interrogation).
-Rather, you will consume the talking kind of instruction outside of the classroom, primarily through readings and through some third-party videos (I won't be making many/any videos myself, mainly because I'm terrible at video).
+Rather, you will consume the talking kind of instruction outside of the classroom, primarily through readings and through some third-party videos.
 Classroom time will mostly be a lab format: I will demonstrate the practical usage of the things you've learned about outside of class, and (more commonly) assign exercises for you to carry out, with the opportunity to work together to figure them out and with me looming over your shoulder to help.

 Please bring a computer to every class.
 Mac, Linux, or Windows computers will work best.
 Chromebooks and tablets will work less well, though we can get them to work if need be.

 The coverage, pace, and workload in this class will be a continuing work in progress.
 Because this class isn't taught a lot in law schools, there is not much collective wisdom on how to do it successfully, and I expect to have to adapt the assignments and the pace to accommodate how readily the class takes to the material.
 So don't expect the assignments at the bottom of this document to be stable.
 They will change.
 Possibly lots.

-After the first couple of weeks, I will also begin to give you a bit more rope in terms of your use of our-of-class assignments: often, I'll assign overlapping readings/exercises (like something I've written, plus something in one of our texts, plus some videos online, which cover the same material).
+After the first couple of weeks, I will also begin to give you a bit more rope in terms of your use of out-of-class assignments: often, I'll assign overlapping readings/exercises (like something I've written, plus something in one of our texts, plus some videos online, which cover the same material).
 Everything I assign from  sociologicalgobbledygook.com will be mandatory, but you will be able to treat some of the overlapping material as optional, to use or not use depending on how you, individually, best learn.
 However, please don't start doing that until we get a few weeks in; the repetition will be particularly beneficial in the beginning of the course, when we're learning programming.

 ### Class Platforms